qgis/QGIS-Documentation/source/docs/training_manual/vector_classification/label_tool.rst

 -------------------------------------------------------------------------------

-Depending on the styles you chose for your map in earlier lessons, you'll probably find that the labels are hard to read, too small and overlap the point markers.
-Let's fix these problems!
+Depending on the styles you chose for your map in earlier lessons, you'll might find that the labels are not appropriately formatted and either overlap or are too far away from their point markers.

 * Open the :guilabel:`Label tool` again by clicking on its button as before.
 * Make sure :guilable:`Text` is selected in the left-hand options list, then